 We made it through the first 9 weeks of school!
 Whew!
 Your children deserve an EXTRA HUG and a PAT ON THE BACK for their hard work over the past 9 weeks!
 Thanks for helping your child have a successful 1st quarter and for helping them to become more independent.
-We couldn’t do it without your support so give yourselves a BIG PAT ON THE BACK as well! 🙂 I look forward to meeting with all of you at the upcoming parent/teacher conferences next Wednesday and Thursday to discuss your child’s progress.
-Confirmation letters with your scheduled date/time came home on Tuesday.
+We couldn’t do it without your support so give yourselves a BIG PAT ON THE BACK as well! 🙂 I look forward to meeting with all of you after fall break at the upcoming parent/teacher conferences to discuss your child’s progress.
+Confirmation letters with your scheduled date/time came home in last week’s Friday folder.
 If for some reason you didn’t receive this, please let me know ASAP so I can let you know your scheduled conference time.
 Conferences are 15 minutes each.
 I do my best to stay on schedule so please be sure to arrive on time.
+I have 2 of my own children’s conferences to attend at the end of the evening.
 Kindergarten conferences are for parents only.
-Some of the older grades do have student-lead conferences, but that does not apply to us.
-Report cards will come home on Wednesday, October 7.
+Some of the older grades have the students leading the conferences, but that does not apply to us.
+Report cards will come home on Wednesday, October 19.

 FRIENDS ALL AROUND

 This week we read an expository story; a non-fiction story.
 The children are beginning to better understand the difference between a fiction and a non-fiction story.
 The story Friends All Around gave us a chance to learn about several activities that friends (of all ages) like to do in many different countries.
 This gave us the opportunity to compare and contrast what the friends were doing as well as to compare and contrast the details we were seeing in the photographs.
 The children did a GREAT job!
 We focused on the letter sound for “P” and learned the popcorn word “a.”
 Many children were saying “PUH” for the “P” sound so we are really working on “chopping” our sounds and not adding an extra sound.
 They should be able to tell you what it means to “chop their sounds” and not add “uh” to the end.
 We also worked more on blending this week.
 The children are doing a good job as we are beginning to blend sounds.
 Here are a few words they should be able to blend for you: am, Pam, Sam, map, sap.
+If they have been keeping their “letter puppets” they make weekly they can practice spelling/reading some words with them.
 Be sure they tell you how our “turtle and rabbit” finger puppets help us when stretching out sounds to read new words.
 I hope they are showing you at home how excited they are about reading!
 Be sure they are reading (and saving for practice) the “mini sight word” readers to you that they bring home with each unit we do.
 They are reading words all over our classroom and in many books!
-I’m so PROUD of my students!
+I’m so PROUD of “our” kiddos! 🙂

 - I can recite (not sing) the alphabet.